 What are vascular studies?

-Vascular studies can utilize one of these special types of ultrasound technology, as listed below:
+Vascular studies may use one of these special types of ultrasound technology:

 Color Doppler.
-Color Doppler is an enhanced form of Doppler ultrasound technology.
-With color Doppler, different colors are used to designate the direction of blood flow.
-This simplifies the interpretation of the Doppler technique.
+This is an enhanced form of Doppler ultrasound.
+It uses different colors to show the direction of blood flow.

 Atherosclerosis.
-A gradual clogging of the arteries over many years by fatty materials and other substances in the blood stream
+A slow clogging of the arteries over many years by fatty materials (plaque) and other substances in the blood stream.

-Pale and cool skin; may even be grayish or blue
+Pale and cool skin, may even be a grayish or blue color

 Numbness or tingling

 Foot pain that occurs when sitting or lying down, and is relieved by standing (rest pain)

 If your provider thinks you may have decreased blood flow in your arms, legs, or neck, then vascular studies may be done.